krother/training_and_teaching_methods/getting_started/index.rst

 .. figure:: images/warmup_talk.png
    :alt: talkative students

-   talkative students

 … on top of that, you don’t want to spend too much time warming up your class.
 After the first 10 minutes you want to get to more serious stuff.

 .. figure:: images/all_in_ten_minutes.png
    :alt: all of that in 10 minutes

-   all of that in 10 minutes

 In the following chapters we will look at a few things you could do in the beginning.